liomthechef/stock-prices-exercise/README.md

 ##assumptions and background
 It was unclear with the brief how to handle a day with only loss-making opportunities, it indicated only that a trade should return the most profitable result, I chose to make the primary function pure and return both positive and negative results, with the executing method interpreting the result.
-I regret the use of the negative rolling integer with -999999 for the profit variable, this is where python can be a little bit frustrating.